jx11r/nixdots/.github/README.md

-Hi, welcome to my NixOS configuration, you probably don't want something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I changed of distro because I wanted a reproducible system and to forget a lot of configuration files, with NixOS I can have everything in one place and it's very comfortable.
+Hi, welcome to my NixOS configuration, you probably don't want something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I switched distro because I wanted a reproducible system and forget a lot of configuration files, with NixOS I can have everything in one place and it's very comfortable.

 Finally, if you're looking for a specific config (check the links), here's a list of my full setup: